tigerbeetle/tigerbeetle/docs/usage/integration.md

   - Requests retried by a different client (same request body, different session) may receive [different replies](#consistency-with-foreign-databases).
   - Operations within a request are executed in sequential order.
-  - Operations within a request do not interleave with other requests.
+  - Operations within a request do not interleave with operations from other requests.
     (TODO: Can timeouts interleave batches, or should we shift the batch so that timeouts land entirely before/after?)
 - **Operations**